-Here are the various categories of relatives who are eligible to receive survivors benefits.
+Here are the various categories of relatives who are eligible to receive survivors benefits from the survivor benefit program.

-If your spouse who was receiving SSDI benefits dies, you may be eligible to receive widow's or widower's benefits, if your spouse was "currently insured" before becoming disabled.
+If your spouse was receiving SSDI benefits when they passed away, you may be eligible to receive widow's or widower's benefits, if your spouse was "currently insured" before becoming disabled.

 You can be eligible for benefits as a widow in several different ways.
 Depending on your category of eligibility, you'll be eligible to collect a certain percentage of your deceased spouse's SSDI benefit.